VolvoGroup/dymoval/README.md

 This means that if you are developing your models in a CI/CD environment, then *Dymoval* can help you in deciding if merging or not the latest model changes.
 In-fact, *Dymoval* functions can also be included in development pipelines scripts, so the whole CI/CD process can be fully automatized.

-It does not matter if your model is a Deep Neural Network, an ODE or something more complex, nor it is important if you use Modelica or Simulink or any other tool as modeling tool.
+It does not matter if your model is a Deep Neural Network, an ODE or something more complex, nor it is important if you use Modelica or Simulink or whatever as modeling tool.
 You can still use *Dymoval*.

 *Dymoval* finally provides you with some essential functions for dealing with dataset analysis and manipulation.

-Although the tool has been thought with engineers in mind, no one prevents you to use it in any other application domain.
+Although the tool has been thought with engineers in mind, no one prevents you to use it in other application domains.